Memphis PGY1 Pharmacy Residency

 • “Satisfactory” completion of all required longitudinal education assignments as defined in the description for each activity in the residency manual

-• Journal Club, ACPE accredited continuing education x2, Clinical writing assignment, Newsletter, and Medication Safety Project
+• Journal Club, ACPE accredited continuing education x2, Clinical writing assignment, Newsletter, Medication Use Evaluation project and Medication Safety / Clinical Writing Assignment

-• Documentation of achieved for residency (“ACHR”) on 85% of the required & selected elective ASHP competency objectives as evaluated in learning experiences and longitudinals by the end of the 12 month residency.
-The required number of “ACHs” needed per objective to obtain “ACHR” will be provided each year to the resident during orientation
+• Documentation of achieved for residency (“ACHR”) on 85% of the required ASHP competency objectives as evaluated in learning experiences and longitudinals by the end of the residency.
+The required number of “ACHs” needed per objective to obtain “ACHR” will be provided each year to the resident during orientation.

 • Active participation in the University of Tennessee Preceptor Education Academy including facilitation of applied therapeutics and student precepting